gyan4992000/Advertising-Sales-Channel-Prediction/README.md

 # Advertising-Sales-Channel-Prediction
-This is an ML project.
+This is an ML project for sales prediction.